-Since the Office of Strategic Lands was established, they have bought land to deliver significant community benefits in the Greater Sydney Region, including:
+Established in 1951, the Office of Strategic Lands owns and manages more than 6,000 parcels of land (6,300 ha) to provide significant community benefits in Greater Sydney including:

 - a network of open spaces where people meet, play, relax and experience nature

 - transport corridors